caraseli02/nuxt-travels-bookings/README.md

 ### 6\.
 Testing

--   [ ]  Write unit tests for components and Vuex store.
+-   [ ]  Write unit tests for components and Pinia store.
 -   [ ]  Implement end-to-end tests to simulate user interactions.

 ### 7\.
 Optimization and Best Practices